 The results speak for themselves.
-The above steps are only a drop in the ocean in the sea of website optimisation.
+The above steps are only a drop in the ocean of website optimisation.
 But they are crucial steps to give you a good head start.

 I and my blog do not endorse any plugins, hosts, or services, but I do recommend them from my own personal experiences, so you may find a better service or plugin that is better suited to your own needs.

 I hope this guide has given you a little insight into Google PageSpeed and how you can help improve your Google Page Speed score.